chuckstack/chuckstack.github.io/src-ls/blog-llm-ai-production-deploy.md

   <source src="./video/chat-with-work-instruction-part-sample-work-instruction.mp4" type="video/mp4">
 </video>

+Here are some notes about the installation based on user feedback:

+- The script attempts to get your IP.
+If you are installing the sample work instructions using AWS, the observed IP will be your server's **private** IP.
+This will most likely prevent you from connecting from your AWS server since you need to use its **public** IP.
+- If you need to use a different IP, be sure to update the following file accordingly: /opt/work-instruction/chuckstack/ai-llm-operations-wi-chat/theme/head.hbs

 Let's spend a moment discussing the airole-starter.md document.
 This text gets passed along side every prompt.
 This document gives you control over the user experience.

 <video controls>